 - If you must pass a truck, pass it as quickly as you can.

-Stay as far as possible from trucks that are making turns.
+Stay as far away as possible from trucks that are making turns.
 To turn right, the truck driver has to first swing wide to the left, so don’t move to the truck’s right – you’ll get stuck.
 The smart strategy is keeping as much distance as possible between big trucks and your own vehicle.

-What Does Florida’s “14-day Rule” Require?
+What is Florida’s “14-day Rule” For Truck Accident Victims?

 This is important: If you are injured in a truck accident in Florida, you must seek medical attention from a healthcare professional within the first 14 days after the accident.
 If you miss this deadline, you will not be able to use your personal injury protection (PIP) coverage.

 Florida’s “14-Day Rule” is strictly enforced, so you really must be examined immediately after a truck accident.
 If you don’t seek immediate medical attention, a hard-to-detect injury could quickly – or slowly – emerge as a serious medical condition.

 Schedule A Free Consultation With Our Truck Accident Attorneys

 If you’ve been injured in a truck accident, contact an experienced attorney at Page & Eichenblatt as soon as possible.
 Truck accident victims are entitled to compensation for medical costs, lost wages, and all other damages.
 The truck accident lawyers at Page & Eichenblatt will work tirelessly to ensure you are fully compensated.

 Learn more about our legal services and your rights during a free consultation.
 To book your appointment, call Page & Eichenblatt at 407-386-1900 or complete the contact form here on our website.